GalaxyHBXY/Extracting-data-from-documents-for-data-science/README.md

       }
       ```

+## Finding Critical Areas

+In order to predict the position of the critical areas, we use the idea of linear regression to find the area that has the maximum likelihood of being the target area.

 ## Labeling

-In order to predict the position of the critical areas, we use the idea of linear regression to .

 To label the critical areas, we can use `PPOCRLabel`, the labeling software in PaddleOCR that can easily categorize the critical areas with given names.